 - Take lessons to improve your ability.
 Better skills will allow you to adjust to changing conditions.

-- Many organizations, like the National Ski Areas Association recommend the use of helmets for winter sports to prevent head injury.
+- Many organizations, like the National Ski Areas Association, recommend the use of helmets for down hill winter sports to prevent head injury.

 Skiing and snowboarding have their own special equipment.
 The right equipment and the right fit are as important as knowing what you are doing.
 This will reduce your risk of injury.
 Here are some other things you need to know: Take lessons from an expert.
 Evidence supports that beginners are hurt more frequently.
 The quicker you improve, the safer you will be on the slopes.Stick with your abilities.
 Do not attempt to ski a slope that is beyond your personal abilities.
 Ski marked trails and observe trail signs.
 Rest when you get tired.Be sure that equipment is properly maintained and clean—no dirt or salt between boots, bindings, and the binding mechanism.Properly adjust bindings to reduce the chance of leg injuries.
 Test your ability to escape bindings by standing in the skis, then twisting to release the toe and heel piecesWear the proper gear for snowboarding.
-This includes snowboarding pants, wrist guards, arm guards, and shin guards.When approaching the lift, be aware pieces of clothing that could become entangled.Wear a helmet specifically designed for snow sports.Always ski or board with a buddy.Know and observe all the rules about crossing a trail, passing, and stopping.Wear sunscreen.Wear bright colors.If you are cross-country skiing for long distances, take snacks, water, and first aid supplies with you.
+This includes snowboarding pants, wrist guards, arm guards, and shin guards.When approaching the lift, be aware pieces of clothing that could become entangled.Wear a helmet specifically designed for snow sports.Always ski or board with a buddy.Know and observe all the rules about crossing a trail, passing, and stopping.Wear sunscreen.Wear bright colors.If you are cross-country skiing for long distances, take snacks, water, extra clothes, and first aid supplies with you.
+Take a cell phone if you will be skiing in a remote area.

 Skating injuries often result from tripping on bumps in the ice, colliding with other skaters, and falling through the ice.
 Recommendations to skaters include: Skate with a buddy or at least make sure there are other people around.Stick to shallow flooded fields and supervised areas.Avoid lakes, ponds, or rivers until the ice has been tested by a local official.Never skate close to open bodies of water.Supervise all small children.Never build fires on ice.Avoid driving cars on ice.

-In case of a fall into icy water, the National Drowning Prevention Alliance suggests:
+In case of a fall into icy water:

 Do not climb out right away.
 Kick into a horizontal position and try to slide onto solid ice.When out of the water, roll away and do not stand until you put several body lengths between you and the broken ice.